Skip to content

 Beet Paste Method: Mash raw beets into a thick paste.
 Apply the paste directly to the fabric, rubbing it into the fibers by hand.
 Let the fabric sit overnight to allow the pigment to absorb.
 Rinse lightly the next day to reveal the final color.
 Result: The paste produced the most vibrant and long lasting red tone, especially where beet skins made contact with the fabric.

-Boiled Dye Bath: Chop beets into small pieces and add them to a pot of water with a splash of white vinegar.
+Boiled Dye Bath: Chop beets into small pieces and add them to a pot of water with a 3 TSP of white vinegar.
 Bring to a boil and let simmer for 30–45 minutes until the water becomes a deep red.
 Strain out the beet pieces and place muslin or cotton fabric into the dye bath.
 Allow the fabric to soak for 2–3 hours, stirring occasionally.
 Rinse and hang to dry.
 Result: This method produced a softer, more muted red that leaned toward pinkish tones.

 Beet Powder Method: Dehydrate beets completely in an oven or dehydrator until all moisture is gone.
 Grind the dried beets into a fine powder.
 Mix half the powder directly into water to create a strong pigment solution.
 Soak muslin and cotton fabrics in the solution for 2–3 hours.
 Rinse and let dry.
 Result: The powdered beet dye produced subtle color variations but less intensity than the paste method.